ruby/ruby/doc/yjit/yjit.md

 - Ruby method calls are costly.
 Avoid things such as methods that only return a value from a hash
 - Try to write code so that the same variables and method arguments always have the same type
 - Avoid using `TracePoint` as it can cause YJIT to deoptimize code
-- Avoid using `Binding` as it can cause YJIT to deoptimize code
+- Avoid using `binding` as it can cause YJIT to deoptimize code

 You can also use the `--yjit-stats` command-line option to see which bytecodes cause YJIT to exit, and refactor your code to avoid using these instructions in the hottest methods of your code.